hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS defines intentional identity, not empirical exhaustiveness.

 “I wasn’t trying to be a visionary.
-I was chasing SEO, consolidating every 301 redirect I could, and trying to claim the semantic identity of my topic — when I accidentally stumbled onto a hole.”
+It was October of 2025, I was chasing SEO, consolidating every 301 redirect I could, when suddenly, I thought to myself "how do I claim the semantic identity of my topic — when I accidentally stumbled onto a hole.”

 The "Accidental Architect" Reality: